areteCocoa/pomodoro-node-server/README.md

 ### Push Notifications
 HTTP2 (?) allows for push notifications, which is perfect for a timer.
 This may be something that needs to be implemented in the future, but it is too difficult for the curretn prototype.

+### Web Client
+Using a page with a lot of Javascript, could we write a page that updates itself?
+I'm still new to this, so I have no clue, that's a real question.

 # Server Documentation
 ## Data Format